Waking up just 1 Hour Earlier Cuts Depression Risk by Double Digits, study finds

 “Keep your days bright and your nights dark,” says Vetter.
 “Have your morning coffee on the porch.
 Walk or ride your bike to work if you can, and dim those electronics in the evening.”
 (1)

-If you normally go to bed at 1 am and switch to going to sleep at midnight and sleep the same amount of time, you could reduce your risk for depression by 23%.
+If you normally go to bed at 1 am and switch to going to sleep at midnight and sleeping the same amount of time, you could reduce your risk for depression by 23%.
 The earlier you go to bed, the more you can cut your risk.
 (1)